vroger11/vroger11.github.io/_posts/2022-09-01-my-switch-to-manjaro.md

 - a KDE environment up-to-date, but no bleeding-edge without breaks and bugs.

 Given these requirements, both Manjaro and openSUSE seem great solutions.
 I already used Arch/Manjaro documentation and wikis to solve some of my Kubuntu problems (it’s an irony as there was nothing on Ubuntu/Kubuntu forums).
-Moreover, in 2021 Manjaro seems to be a more popular solution: https://distrowatch.com/index.php?dataspan=2021 (so maybe more people to help in case of problems).
+Moreover, in [2021 on distrowatch](https://distrowatch.com/index.php?dataspan=2021) Manjaro seems to be a more popular solution (so maybe more people to help in case of problems).

 # Experience